Binary independence model: Definitions

-The Binary Independence Assumption is that documents are binary vectors.
-That is, only the presence or absence of terms in documents are recorded.
+The binary independence assumption states that documents are binary vectors; that is, only the presence or absence of terms in documents is recorded.
 Terms are independently distributed in the set of relevant documents and they are also independently distributed in the set of irrelevant documents.

 The representation is an ordered set of Boolean variables.
 That is, the representation of a document or query is a vector with one Boolean element for each term under consideration.
 More specifically, a document is represented by a vector d = (x_{1}, ..., x_{m}) where x_{t}=1 if term t is present in the document d and x_{t}=0 if it's not.
 Many documents can have the same vector representation with this simplification.
 Queries are represented in a similar way.